Mariosunny/validate-declarative/README.md

 ## validate-declarative
-A simple utility for declaratively validating the structure/type of any Javascript object.
+A simple utility for declaratively validating the structure of any Javascript object.
 Lightweight, reliable, and highly extensible.
+Works with arbitrarily large and/or deeply nested objects.

 ***Example:***
 ```javascript